 A museum of artefacts concerning the history of the Fulneck Settlement and the Moravian Church worldwide.

-In 2019, the museum will be open on Saturdays and Wednesdays from 2 ‘til 4pm, from 24th April to 18th September.
+In 2020, the museum will be open on Saturdays and Wednesdays from 2 ‘til 4pm, from 15th April to 9th September, plus the Heritage Open Day on 12th September.

 Admission is free but donations are gratefully received.